HOW TO CARE FOR YOUR KNITWEAR

 Just don’t use pegs as they leave nasty marks.

-Avoid drying your knitwear in full sun.
+Avoid drying your knitwear in full summer sun.
+Winter sun is OK.

 The key to caring for your knitwear is ironing.